Wes Sims (American football): Football career

 He chose Oklahoma over Texas, Arkansas, Nebraska, Penn State, and Florida State.

-Sims was drafted by the Miami Dolphins as a sixth round pick (177th overall), then traded with Jamar Fletcher to the San Diego Chargers for David Boston.
+Sims was selected by the Miami Dolphins as a sixth round pick (177th overall).
+He was traded with Jamar Fletcher to the San Diego Chargers for David Boston.
 He played one game for the Chargers.

+He was also a member of the Carolina Panthers and New Orleans Saints.